 c.
 Agreement is to be used when the resulting contract is complex and will contain terms and conditions other than the City’s standard terms and conditions.

 d.
-It shall be the responsibility of the Deputy City Manager (or delegate) with the Manager of Purchasing and Supply and/or the City Solicitor to determine if it is in the best interest of the City to establish an agreement with the supplier.
+It shall be the responsibility of the Deputy City Manager (or delegate) with the Senior Manager, Procurement and Supply and/or the City Solicitor to determine if it is in the best interest of the City to establish an agreement with the supplier.

 e.
 Where it is determined that Section 20.1.d is to apply, the agreement shall be reviewed for execution by the City Solicitor.